CONAMA LOCAL 2025

 DECEMBER 3, 3:30-5:30 pm

-In this workshop we will present a proposal of 15 health co-benefits indicators developed in the framework of the Pathfinder project, together with a summary of the opportunities arising from communicating these co-benefits and the difficulties detected by the cities.
+This workshop presented the proposal for 15 health co-benefit indicators developed within the framework of the Pathfinder project, along with a summary of the opportunities arising from communicating these co-benefits and the difficulties identified by cities.

-The session will combine an initial presentation with a space for dialogue and co-creation where participants will be able to:
+The session combined an initial presentation with a space for dialogue and co-creation where participants could:

-The workshop seeks to generate a community of practice around health co-benefits, activate political and technical interest and move towards a more useful, comparable and urban transformation-oriented measurement model that puts health at the center of decision making.
+This workshop was a first step toward creating a community of practice around health co-benefits, stimulating political and technical interest, and moving toward a more useful, comparable measurement model geared toward urban transformation that puts health at the center of decision-making.

 Looking to the future: how to activate the wave of neighborhood regeneration beyond grants.
 A laboratory to co-create flexible and accessible funding mechanisms for the city.